How to Remove a Bolt with No Head: A Step-by-Step Guide

 One way to prevent future bolt removal issues is to apply an anti-seize compound to the bolt threads before installation.
 An anti-seize compound acts as a lubricant and helps prevent the bolt from seizing or getting stuck in the future.
 It also helps with corrosion resistance.

-See also Best impact drill for hvac
+See also Best drill press vise for woodworking

 2. Proper Torque Specification